Our Team

 LMFT#119783

 Life was once described to me as walking through a dark room full of furniture—each piece representing life experiences, emotional patterns, or unresolved wounds.
 You move forward with purpose, only to stub your toe on something unexpected, painful, and unseen.
 Psychotherapy, in this metaphor, becomes the gentle light of a candle—illuminating the space, helping you understand what’s in your way, and guiding you to walk with more awareness, clarity, and intention.
-Together, we place candles along your path—bringing insight, healing, and hope.
+Together, we place candles along your path that bring insight, healing, and hope.
 As a relationship therapist, I help couples and individuals better understand the hidden dynamics influencing their emotional responses and relational patterns.
 Whether you're navigating grief, attachment wounds, acculturation challenges, parenting struggles, or longstanding relationship conflict, our work will focus on creating meaningful change in how you relate to yourself and the people you love.
 I have extensive experience working with couples, teens, and families, including those involved in the juvenile justice system and monolingual Spanish-speaking communities.
 I bring a culturally responsive, trauma-informed approach that honors each person’s lived experience and relational story.
 Whether you're trying to rebuild trust, communicate more effectively, or reconnect after disconnection or loss—therapy offers a space to explore, repair, and grow.
 My hope is that through our work together, you not only navigate your path more clearly, but also light new candles that bring warmth, understanding, and connection back into your life and relationships.

 Niecole Bragdon